State of Illinois v. Alice Wynekoop: Search for Earle Wynekoop

-November 22 - Wynekoop a Person of Interest
+November 22 - Wynekoop a person of interest

-The Inquest
+Inquest

 Wynekoop was back at the Fillmore police station by 9:30 a.m. on Wednesday for the coroner's inquest, which was held at the mortuary.
 Several witnesses were heard, including Wynekoop, who provided general information about the house, Rheta, and Rheta's marriage to Earle.
 She stated that she had not seen Rheta alive since 2:00 p.m. the day before, when she left on an errand.
 When questioned about any life insurance policies on Rheta, Wynekoop denied knowing anything, except that Rheta had been turned down by several companies because she was underweight.
-Wynekoop stated, also, that she loved Rheta "as much as the dead girl's husband, Earle, her son" and that "'Earle and Rheta were very, very much in love—so much so that I often said jokingly it couldn't last.'"
+Wynekoop stated, also, that she loved Rheta "as much as the dead girl's husband, Earle, her son" and that "Earle and Rheta were very, very much in love—so much so that I often said jokingly it couldn't last."

 Rheta's father, Burdine Gardner, "a well-to-do flour and salt broker" from Indianapolis, testified that his daughter had been unhappy in the marriage.
 Officers Sam Peterson and Walter Kelley next described the position of Rheta's body on the table and confirmed the physical impossibility of her placing the gun about 18 inches away from her head where it was found.
 They stated that Wynekoop had contradicted herself in the story-telling, first saying she had not missed Rheta until finding the body and later saying she found it after calling the neighbor, Vera Duncan.
 Duncan gave details of her 3:00 p.m. encounter with Rheta, as well as Wynekoop's phone call to her around 7:00 p.m. to inquire if she had seen Rheta.
-Enid Hennessey, the boarder, testified that "'Earle and Rheta were a devoted couple.
-There was no discord of any kind.'"
+Enid Hennessey, the boarder, testified that "Earle and Rheta were a devoted couple.
+There was no discord of any kind."
 She defended the decision not to call the police because "we were all so nearly collapsed that we didn't know what we were doing."
 It was pointed out to her that they were apparently oriented well enough to call family members and the undertaker.
 After these witnesses, the inquest was ended abruptly when the coroner announced that he had received additional information that would be relevant to further deliberations.